The Jay R. Gould Award for excellence in teaching technical communication honors the distinguished teaching career of Professor Gould.

 Honorees notified: After vote by STC Board of Directors, usually January

-Award Presented: At the Honors Banquet at the STC Technical Communication Summit
+Award Presented: At the Honors Reception at the STC Technical Communication Summit

 Recommendations should be sent via email to both